Frequently Asked Questions

 BGA believes in the seriousness of dealing with issues and challenges.
 At the same time, we believe that fun and recreational activities must also be provided.
-BGA’s activities include fishing, swimming, Frisbee, volleyball, hiking, skiing, aerobics, as well as many indoor activities.
+BGA’s activities include swimming, disk golf, volleyball, hiking, aerobics, as well as many indoor activities.
 We work very hard on issues and problems…but we also have time for fun.

 Is BGA affiliated with any particular church?

 BGA is a non-denominational Christian ministry.
 We use a relational counseling model that brings the message of Jesus Christ to the lives of students in a non-threatening way.

 How do you handle doctor or dentist appointments and medicines?

 The residential staff arranges for doctor visits and transports students wherever they may need to go.
 The staff also distributes medicines according to prescription schedules and keeps an eye on the health of each student, caring for them in times of illness and ensuring they get medical attention if needed.
 We communicate with parents regularly if there is a medical issue.